 While this article’s focus is cheese …

-The same reasoning can easily be applied to dairy products and eggs too!
+The same reasoning can also be applied to dairy products and eggs!

 Dairy products include: